Ishaansharma01/IC-2K24-39-PythonLab-IshaanSharma/README.md

 ## About the Repository

-This repository contains the Python programs and practical work completed as part of the Python Lab course.
-It includes programs covering basic Python concepts, input/output, variables, data types, operators, string manipulation, and other programming fundamentals.
+This repository contains the Python programs, practical assignments, and lab activities completed as part of the **Python Lab** course.

+The repository covers fundamental Python programming concepts, including variables, data types, input/output, operators, strings, functions, recursion, and algorithm complexity analysis.

 ## Repository Structure